 To demonstrate the effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e., standard errors where available or reasonable ranges) to evaluate changes in findings.
 Supplement Figures E1-E4 present the results from the one-way sensitivity analysis for each intervention as compared to usual care.
-Notably, the most influential inputs on the cost effectiveness included the relative risk of hospitalization for each intervention and the probability of hospitalization among usual care.
+Notably, the most influential inputs on the cost effectiveness included the relative risk of hospitalization for each intervention, the probability of hospitalization among usual care, and the cost of a hospitalization.
 Supplement Tables E15-E18 present the inputs and results for each input that appeared in the tornado diagrams.

 One-way sensitivity analyses were conducted to vary one input at a time across a plausible range.
-In these one-way sensitivity analyses, the incremental cost-effectiveness ratios for sotrovimab all remained beneath \$100,000 per QALY and evLY gained.
-The results for molnupiravir ranged from further improvement in cost-effectiveness to incremental cost-effectiveness ratios that far exceeded common thresholds when the relative risk of hospitalization was near 1.0.
-Costeffectiveness estimates for Paxlovid all remained below \$100,000 per QALY/evLY gained and ranged as low as to be nearly cost-saving.
-Paxlovid would become cost-saving at a probability of hospitalization greater than 7% for usual care.
-Cost-effectiveness estimates in sensitivity analyses for fluvoxamine all remained well below common cost-effectiveness thresholds and included results that the drug would be cost-saving at a probability of hospitalization greater than 5% for usual care.
+From these one-way sensitivity analyses, the incremental cost-effectiveness ratios for sotrovimab were mostly beneath common cost-effectiveness thresholds.
+Molnupiravir ranged from incremental cost-effectiveness ratios that were beneath common cost-effectiveness thresholds to incremental cost-effectiveness ratios that far exceeded common cost-effectiveness thresholds when the relative risk of hospitalization was near 1.0.
+Cost-effectiveness estimates for Paxlovid and fluvoxamine ranged from cost-saving to beneath common cost-effectiveness thresholds.
+Paxlovid was cost-saving at a probability of hospitalization greater than 7.0% for usual care.
+Fluvoxamine was cost-saving at a probability of hospitalization greater than 5.2% for usual care.

 A probabilistic sensitivity analysis was conducted to vary all inputs with noted uncertainty simultaneously.
 Tables 4.5 and 4.6 present the percent of the 1,000 iterations that were beneath thresholds of \$50,000, \$100,000, \$150,000, and \$200,000 per QALY gained and evLY gained.
 The majority of the iterations were beneath thresholds of \$100,000 per QALY gained or per evLY gained.
-Additional results from the probabilistic sensitivity analyses can be found in Supplement Tables E19-E20 and Supplement Figures E5-E8.
+Additional results from the probabilistic sensitivity analyses can be found in Supplement Figures E5-E8.